Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 man covering eye in pain

-Pressure or Pain Behind the Eyes: A Symptom Indicating Several Problems
+Pressure or Pain Behind the Eyes Can Be a Symptom Indicating Several Problems

 If you experience frequent or constant pressure or pain behind your eyes, there may be a bigger health issue.
 Visiting an optometrist or ophthalmologist can help, but you may also need to see a physician or a specialist to determine the underlying cause.

-Eye strain is a common problem in the modern world.
-This is because more workers than ever before use computers and other screens.
-Chronic and untreated allergies, viruses and bacteria, corneal damage, inflammation of various parts of the eye, and even tumors can be underlying causes of pain or pressure behind the eyes, which need different approaches to treatment.
+Simple eye strain is a common problem in the modern world, since more workers than ever before use computers and other screens.
+But pain or pressure behind the eyes can also have underlying causes, including chronic and untreated allergies, viruses and bacteria, corneal damage, inflammation of various parts of the eye, and even tumors.

-Reviewing information on symptoms and treatments can help you understand a little of what is happening with your eyes, but it is best to work with medical professionals if you are concerned.
+Reviewing information on symptoms and treatments can help you understand what is happening with your case, but it is best to work with medical professionals if you are concerned of a bigger underlying problem.

 Causes of Pain or Pressure Behind the Eyes

-Potential Causes of Pressure or Pain Behind the Eyes
+Potential Causes of Pressure and Pain Behind the Eyes

-Eye pressure and eye pain go together in many conditions, but they are different sensations.
+While eye pressure and eye pain go together in many conditions, they are different sensations.
 Pressure will feel like something is pushing on your eye from the back.
-In contrast, pain can be described as gritty, dull, a shooting sensation, or feeling like something is stuck in your eye.
+In contrast, pain can be described as a gritty, dull, shooting sensation, or feeling like something is stuck in your eye socket.

-Headaches and migraines: Pain and pressure around or behind the eyes are common symptoms of headaches and migraines.
-Other symptoms may include pulsing pain in the head, nausea and vomiting, sensitivity to stimuli like light and sound, or seeing flashes of light before the onset of the migraine.
+Headaches and migraines: Pain and pressure around the eyes are common symptoms of headache or migraine.
+Other symptoms may include a pulsing or throbbing pain in the head, nausea and vomiting, sensitivity to stimuli like light and sound, or seeing flashes of light before the onset of the migraine.

 Headaches are often tension-related, which can make feelings of eye strain worse.
 Migraines may be cluster-based or tension-based.
 They may or may not make the eyes and other parts of the face hurt.

-Grave’s disease: An overactive thyroid gland has several consequences on your health, and eye pressure and pain can be some of them.
-Tissues, fat, and muscles all over the body, but especially around the eyes, can swell, leading to eyes that appear to bulge.
+Grave’s disease: Grave’s disease is a condition in which the thyroid gland is overactive.
+This can have several consequences to your health, and eye pressure and pain can be some of them.
+Tissues, fat, and muscles all over the body can swell, along with flesh around the eyes.
+This can cause your eyes to appear to bulge.
 This may feel like irritation around the eyes, sensitivity to light, eyes tearing up or watering more than usual, dry eyes, double vision, ulcers in the eye, swelling of the eye, being unable to move the eyes, and loss of vision.

 Optic neuritis: This condition is caused by inflammation and swelling around the optic nerve, which can cause pain or pressure behind the eye.
 It may also cause reduced vision, color blindness, blurry sight, pain while moving the eye, and pupils that react unusually to bright light.
-Optic neuritis usually peaks within a few days.
-It can take 4 to 12 weeks to improve.
+Optic neuritis usually peaks within a few days and can take a few weeks to improve.

 Blepharitis: Oil glands can get plugged or infected around the edges of the eyelids.
 This can lead to pain in or behind the eye.
 Blepharitis can often be linked to certain skin conditions or allergies.

-If you have a bacterial or viral infection in your eye, this can also be conjunctivitis.
-You need prescription medications to treat the problem.
+Conjunctivitis: This is another kind of eye infection which can cause eye redness, itching, and swelling.
+You will need prescription medications to treat the problem.
 Pressure behind the eye may be a symptom of conjunctivitis, but this eye problem typically does not hurt.

-Chalazion or stye: Local irritation from a lump in or around your eyelid, usually due to a blocked gland in the eyelid, can cause pressure or pain that radiates from that area.
+Chalazion or stye: This is local irritation from a lump in or around your eyelid, usually due to a blocked gland in the eyelid, which can cause pressure or pain that radiates from that area.
 It can be painful to the touch too.
-Styes more frequently cause pain and sensitivity, whereas chalazions are often (though not always) painless.
+Styes more frequently cause pain and sensitivity, whereas chalazions may be painless.

 Iritis: Inflammation of the iris, or the colored part of the eye, can lead to pain deep inside the eye, which might feel like it comes from behind the eye.
 You may also have sensitivity to light, redness, floating spots in the visual field, and blurry vision.

-Keratitis: Painful inflammation of the eye might be caused by too much exposure to the sun, bacteria, or the herpes simplex virus.
-Pain in or behind the eye is the main symptom of keratitis, but sensitivity to light may also indicate you have inflammation.
+Keratitis: This means painful inflammation of the eye, which might be caused by too much exposure to the sun, bacteria, or the herpes simplex virus.
+Pain in or behind the eye is the main symptom of keratitis, but sensitivity to light may also indicate you have this.

 Uveitis: This is a term covering a group of inflammatory diseases that produce swelling and can destroy eye tissues.
 The uvea is the part of the eye composed of the iris, the ciliary body behind the iris, and the choroid, or tissue surrounding the eye.
-These diseases can spread to other parts of the eye, including the retina and optic nerve.
+Chronic uveitis can spread to other parts of the eye, including the retina and optic nerve.

 man using eyedrop